-Learning as much as possible, doing my best work and accepting that everyone has to start somewhere will hold me in much better stead.
+Learning as much as possible, doing my best work, and accepting that everyone has to start somewhere will hold me in much better stead.

 You won’t be at the same level as your friends

-Most of my friends are getting to the stage where they are excelling in their chosen professions.
-Earning great salaries, getting promotions, upgrading to better jobs in the same industry.
+Most of my friends are getting to the stage where they are excelling in their chosen professions, earning great salaries, getting promotions, or upgrading to better jobs in the same industry.
 Some are even retiring early.

 I will be at the opposite end of that spectrum.